Vedbhanushali/SUPREME_DSA/19_Graphs/README.md

 It is applicable to only Directed acyclic graph **DAG**,

 Topological sort is linear ordering of vertices such that for every edge (u->v) u comes before v in that ordering

+Topological sort does not work on cyclic graph because we never find a node whose indegree is 0, and another point to note is that length of topo sort of cyclic graph is less than number of nodes.

+### Using DFS and BFS (also know ans kahn's algorithm)

 ```cpp
 #include<iostream>